-DVD With Jerry Goldsmith Features
+DVD, Blu-ray and 4K With Jerry Goldsmith Features

 Film Music Masters Jerry Goldsmith